-NOTE: This is a Minimester course.
+NOTE: This is a 16-week On-Line course.

-COVID 19 Notice:
+COVID 19 Notice: COVID 19 Notice:

 McLennan Community College is committed to providing you with every resource you need to reach your academic goals including your safety.
 We will continue to monitor the evolving situation with COVID 19 and adjust our safety guidelines to make sure we offer a safe environment for you and our faculty.
-Please make sure to consult your faculty and the MCC website at https://www.mclennan.edu/crisis-management/coronavirus-updates/index.html on any changes to these guidelines.
+Please make sure to consult your faculty and the MCC website on any changes to these guidelines.